-Federal Deposit Insurance Corporation (FDIC): A federal agency that insures bank deposits, currently up to $100,000 per deposit.
+Federal Deposit Insurance Corporation (FDIC): A federal agency that insures bank deposits, currently up to $250,000 per deposit.

-Federal Funds Rate: The interest rate at which Fed funds are traded.
-This rate is currently pegged by the Federal Reserve and managed through open-market operations.

-Federal Home Loan Banks (FHLB): The institutions that regulate and lend to savings and loan associations.
-The Federal Home Loan Banks play a role analogous to that played by the Federal Reserve Banks via-a-via member commercial banks.

-Federal National Mortgage Association (FNMA): FNMA, was chartered under the Federal National Mortgage Association Act in 1938.
-FNMA is a federal corporation working under the auspices of the Department of Housing and Urban Development (HUD).
-It is the largest single provider of residential mortgage funds in the United States.
-Fannie Mae, as the corporation is called, is a private stockholder-owned corporation.
-The corporation's purchases include a variety of adjustable mortgages and second loans in addition to fixed-rate mortgages.
-FNMA's securities are also highly liquid and are widely accepted.
-FNMA assumes and guarantees that all security holders will receive timely payment of principal and interest.

-Federal Home Loan Mortgage Corporation (FHLMC): The FHLMC is a stockholder-owned corporation established by Congress in 1970 to provide a continuous flow of funds to mortgage lenders.

-Federal Open Market Committee (FOMC): Consists of seven members of the Federal Reserve Board and 5 of the 12 Federal Reserve Bank Presidents.
-The President of the New York Federal Reserve Bank is a permanent member, while the other Presidents serve on a rotating basis.
-The Committee periodically meets to set Federal Reserve guidelines regarding purchases and sales of Government Securities in the open market as a means of influencing the volume of bank credit and money.

-Federal Reserve System: The central bank of the United States created by Congress and consisting of a seven-member Board of Governors in Washington, D.C., 12 regional banks and about 5,700 commercial banks that are members of the system.
+Financial Industry Regulatory Authority (FINRA): FINRA is a private corporation, authorized by Congress, that acts as a self-regulatory organization.
+FINRA is the successor to the National Association of Securities Dealers, Inc. and the member regulation, enforcement, and arbitration operations of the New York Stock Exchange.
+FINRA also provides BrokerCheck, which is a service to obtain information regarding brokers, brokerage firms, and investment advisors.

 Flexible non-negotiable CD: A time deposit with a specific maturity evidenced by a certificate.
 Treasurers are only allowed to purchase non-negotiable CDs from financial institutions qualified by the Washington Public Deposit Protection Commission.
 Step-up option will renew with each successive term if the certificate is automatic renewable.
 You may exercise the step-up option one time during the term, after the first six days.
 Additional deposits can be made (these additions may not exceed the original issue value) in $500.00 or larger increments after the first six days.
 Withdrawals may be made in any portion or total of amount of certificate at any time after the first six days.
 Withdrawals are limited to X times per month.

-Interest Rate Risk: The risk associated with fluctuations in market interest rates that cause a fixed-income security to increase or decrease in value.

-Investment Services Agreement:
+Government Sponsored Enterprises (GSEs): Federally chartered agency or instrumentality of the United States Government.
+Unlike U.S. Agency Obligations which have the explicit backing of the U.S. Government, GSEs presumably have de facto backing of the federal government and include the Federal Farm Credit Banks, the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).

+Investment Services Agreement: A written interlocal agreement between a district and the Treasurer covering the terms in which the Clark County Investment Pool is established and operates.

 Liquidity: A liquid asset is one that can be converted easily and rapidly into cash without a substantial loss of value.
 In the money market, a security is said to be liquid if the spread between bid and asked prices is narrow and reasonable size can be done at those quotes.

-Liquidity Risk: The risk that although an issuer may eventually make good on an obligation, cash may not be available for a period longer than an investor originally intended.

 Local Government Investment Pool (LGIP): The aggregate of all funds from political subdivisions that are placed in the custody of the State Treasurer for investment and reinvestment.